Quantum cluster variables via canonical submodules: QUANTUM CLUSTER ALGEBRA

 \section{QUANTUM CLUSTER ALGEBRA}

 In this section, we recall some definitions and properties of quantum cluster algebra.
-Let $q$ be a formal variable, $B$ be a $m\times n$ matrix with full rank and $\Lambda$ be a skew-symmetric matrix satisfying
+Let $q$ be a formal variable, $B$ be an $m\times n$ matrix with full rank and $\Lambda$ be a skew-symmetric matrix satisfying

 where $D$ is a diagonal matrix with positive entries.
 We call $(B,\Lambda)$ a compatible pair.
 Since we focus on cluster algebras from surface, we can assume the matrix $D$ is the identity matrix. \begin{definition} Let $L$ be a lattice of rank $m$ with a basis $\left\{e_i|1\leq i\leq m \right\}$ with a skew-symmetric bilinear form $\Lambda$.
 The quantum torus $\mathcal{T}=\mathcal{T}(L,\Lambda)$ is the $\mathbb{Z}$-algebra generated by $X^g$, $g\in L$ subject to the relation